Jamie Zawinski

-Jamie Zawinski (born November 3, 1968), commonly known as jwz, is an American computer programmer, blogger and impresario.
+Jamie Werner Zawinski (born November 3, 1968), commonly known as jwz, is an American computer programmer, blogger, and impresario.
 He is best known for his role in the creation of Netscape Navigator, Netscape Mail, Lucid Emacs, Mozilla.org, and XScreenSaver.
 He is also the proprietor of DNA Lounge, a nightclub and live music venue in San Francisco.

 Biography

 Zawinski's programming career began at age 16 with Scott Fahlman's Spice Lisp project at Carnegie Mellon University.
 He then worked at AI startup Expert Technologies, Inc. followed by Robert Wilensky and Peter Norvig's AI research group at UC Berkeley, working on natural language processing.

 In 1990 he began working at Lucid Inc., first working on Lucid Common Lisp, and then on Lucid's Energize C++ IDE.
 Lucid decided to use GNU Emacs as the text editor for their IDE due to its free license, popularity, and extensibility, and Zawinski led that project.
 As Zawinski and the other programmers made fundamental changes to GNU Emacs to add new functionality, tensions over how to merge these patches into the main tree eventually led to the fork of the project into GNU Emacs and Lucid Emacs (now XEmacs).